Tinto

-Tinto is an isolated hill in the Southern Uplands of Scotland.
+Tinto is an isolated hill in the south of the Central Lowlands just to the north of the Southern Uplands of Scotland.
 It comprises little more than one top, which stands on the west bank of the River Clyde, some 8 km west of Biggar.
 The peak is also called "Tinto Tap", with the name Tinto possibly deriving from the Scottish Gaelic word teinnteach, meaning "fiery", which may refer to its ancient past as a look out beacon.
-Further known as the "Hill of Fire" it is also suggested exposed red hue felsite rock visible in many places on the hill helped gave rise to this name due to the effect seen when a setting sun illuminates the hillside.
+Further known as the "Hill of Fire" it is also suggested exposed red hue felsite rock visible in many places on the hill helped give rise to this name due to the effect seen when a setting sun illuminates the hillside.

 At the summit sits "Tinto Cairn", and with a diameter of 45 m and a height of 6 m it is one of the largest Bronze Age round cairns in Scotland, most of which are found at lower elevations.

 An old Scots children's rhyme tells of the "kist in the mist" at "Tintock tap", kist being the Scots word for "chest".